chef/chef-web-docs/content/chef_license_accept.md

 #### Chef Automate

-Automate has its own reconfigure tool, `automate-ctl`.
-This tool walks users through the install and setup of Automate.
+Chef Automate has its own reconfigure tool, `automate-ctl`.
+This tool walks users through the install and setup of Chef Automate.
 The Chef license is accepted after that in the browser.
 Please follow the in-product prompts.

 #### Chef Infra Server

 When installed as a system package, users accept the license with the ctl command.
 For example, `chef-server-ctl reconfigure --chef-license=accept`.
 Acceptance can also be set in the configuration file `chef-server.rb` as `chef_license "accept"`.

-Chef Infra Server is also distributed as a Habitat package and ran using the Habitat supervisor.
-In this mode, users accept the license by setting the correct Habitat configuration values.
+Chef Infra Server is also distributed as a `hab` package and ran using the supervisor.
+In this mode, users accept the license by setting the correct configuration values.
 The key is `chef_license.acceptance`.

 For example: Against a supervisor running Chef Infra Server, run `echo "chef_license.acceptance = accept" | hab config apply server.default 100`.
-See the [Habitat config updates documentation](https://www.habitat.sh/docs/using-habitat/#config-updates) for more information about how to apply this configuration to a service group.
+See the [Chef Habitat config updates documentation](https://www.habitat.sh/docs/using-habitat/#config-updates) for more information about how to apply this configuration to a service group.

 ### Remote Management Products